CouloirStudio/verbano/.swm/architectural-overview.fbuxj17r.sw.md

 Let's walk through how the different parts of our codebase work together to implement the recording feature.
 We'll start from when the user interacts with the user interface, and follow the path the data takes through our client and server.

-#### 1\.
-User Interaction (components/features/Recorder.tsx)
+1.  **User Interaction**

+    *   `components/features/Recorder.tsx`

-When the user presses the record button, the `Recorder.tsx` component calls the `startRecording` function exposed by the `useRecorder` hook.
+    *   When the user presses the record button, the `Recorder.tsx` component calls the `startRecording` function exposed by the `useRecorder` hook.

-#### 2\.
-Hook and Context (hooks/app/useRecorder.ts and contexts/app/RecorderContext.tsx)
+2.  **Hook and Context**

+    *   `hooks/app/useRecorder.ts` and `contexts/app/RecorderContext.tsx`

-The `startRecording` function modifies state inside the `RecorderContext.tsx` to indicate that a recording is in progress.
+    *   The `startRecording` function modifies state inside the `RecorderContext.tsx` to indicate that a recording is in progress.
 It also triggers side effects, such as initializing the Web Audio API to start recording audio.

-#### 3\.
-Client-Server Communication (hooks/api/useKrisp.ts and contexts/api/KrispContext.tsx)
+3. Client-Server Communication

+    *   `hooks/api/useKrisp.ts` and `contexts/api/KrispContext.tsx`

-When the user presses the stop recording button, `Recorder.tsx` calls the `stopRecording` function from `useRecorder`.
+    *   When the user presses the stop recording button, `Recorder.tsx` calls the `stopRecording` function from `useRecorder`.
 This function stops the Web Audio API recording, then sends the recorded audio data to the `useKrisp` hook.

-`useKrisp` sends a request to the server to process the audio data using the Krisp API, and sets a loading state in the `KrispContext.tsx`.
+    *   `useKrisp` sends a request to the server to process the audio data using the Krisp API, and sets a loading state in the `KrispContext.tsx`.

-#### 4\.
-Server Processing (controllers/KrispController.ts and services/recordingService.ts)
+4. Server Processing

+    *   controllers/KrispController.ts and services/recordingService.ts

-The server receives the request from the client in the `KrispController.ts` file.
+    *   The server receives the request from the client in the `KrispController.ts` file.
 This controller uses the `recordingService.ts` to interface with the Krisp API, sending the audio data and receiving the processed audio data in response.

-#### 5\.
-Database Interaction (models/RecordingModel.ts)
+5. Database Interaction

+    *   `models/RecordingModel.ts`

-Once the processed audio data is received, `recordingService.ts` uses `RecordingModel.ts` to save the recording data into MongoDB.
+    *   Once the processed audio data is received, `recordingService.ts` uses `RecordingModel.ts` to save the recording data into MongoDB.

-#### 6\.
-Server Response (routes/audio.ts)
+6. Server Response

+    *   `routes/audio.ts`

-The `KrispController.ts` sends the processed audio data and the database record back to the client as a response to the initial request, which was routed by `audio.ts`.
+    *   The `KrispController.ts` sends the processed audio data and the database record back to the client as a response to the initial request, which was routed by `audio.ts`.

-#### 7\.
-Client Update (hooks/api/useKrisp.ts and contexts/api/KrispContext.tsx)
+7. Client Update

+    *   `hooks/api/useKrisp.ts` and `contexts/api/KrispContext.tsx`

-Back on the client side, `useKrisp` receives the server's response.
+    *   Back on the client side, `useKrisp` receives the server's response.
 It updates the `KrispContext.tsx` to indicate that the Krisp processing is no longer loading, and stores the processed audio data.

-#### 8\.
-User Interface Update (components/features/Recorder.tsx)
+8. User Interface Update

+    *   `components/features/Recorder.tsx`

-Finally, `Recorder.tsx` re-renders due to the state changes in `RecorderContext.tsx` and `KrispContext.tsx`.
+    *   Finally, `Recorder.tsx` re-renders due to the state changes in `RecorderContext.tsx` and `KrispContext.tsx`.
 It shows the processed audio data to the user, and adds the new recording to the list view.

 And that's it!
 The user can now see and interact with their new recording.
 From a single button press, data has flowed through components, hooks, contexts, a controller, a service, a model, a route, and back.
 This is just one example of how different parts of our application work together to deliver a feature.